-DOE anticipates awarding grants, cooperative agreements, interagency agreements, and/or National Laboratory authorizations under this FOA.
+DOE anticipates awarding grants, interagency agreements, and National Laboratory authorizations under this FOA.

-DOE will consider funding multi-institution teams submitted as collaborative applications, in which each institution must submit its own application with an identical common research narrative, under this FOA.
+DOE will consider funding multi-institutional teams submitted as collaborative applications (in which each institution must submit its own application with an identical common research narrative) under this FOA.
 Multi-institutional teams may also apply using a prime and subaward model with one application submitted by the lead institution.